 4. Well crafted paragraphs do not naturally mean business

-The well made paragraph is important.
+The well-made paragraph is important.
 But it doesn’t naturally add up to effective copywriting.
 It may be nicely crafted, but is it designed to maximise its impact on your audience?
-A common misconception I frequently encounter is that copywriting is solely for the purpose of filling space in a website or blog.
+A common misconception I frequently encounter is the belief that copywriting is solely for the purpose of filling space in a website or blog.
 But this totally overlooks the potential sales and marketing value of effective content.

 5. Copywriting needs to be for impact – not just for itself